eclipsesource/tabris-js/doc/developer-app.md

 ![Android Examples Tab](img/examples.png)

-Just tap an example and it will run within the developer app.
+Just tap an example and it will run within the Developer App.
 You can go back to the examples selection by using the back button in Android or [the Developer Console](#the-developer-console) on either platform.

 ![Android Back](img/back-android.png)         ![iOS Back](img/back-ios.png)

 ## The Developer Console

-While running Tabris.js scripts in the developer app, you can open a developer console by sliding from the right edge of the screen to the left.
+While running Tabris.js scripts in the Developer App, you can open a developer console by sliding from the right edge of the screen to the left.
 On iOS you may have to start sliding from the edge itself to open the drawer.

 Here you will see messages and errors logged while running a script.
 You can filter the log or even share it (e.g. by email).
-The console also lets you go back to the developer app, or reload the script instantly.
+The console also lets you go back to the Developer App, or reload the script instantly.

 ![Developer Console](img/console-android.png)

-## Play with the Scratchpad
+## Play with the Playground

+To make it really easy to write your first own code and to try it directly on your mobile device go to the (Playground)[https://tabrisjs.com/playground] tab.
+Here you can just test a code snippet without creating an app.

-On tabrisjs.com, click **My Scratchpad** on the left.
-Here you will find a simple, editable Tabris.js script.
-You can run this script immediately (no need to save) in the Tabris.js Developer App by going to the *My Scripts* tab and selecting *My Scratchpad*.
-By default the scratchpad contains the "Hello World" example explained [below](#hellojs).
+In the playground you find a simple, editable Tabris.js script.
+It is the ”Hello, World!” example.

+You can run this script immediately in the Tabris.js Developer App on your mobile device: Just scan the code from the playground.

+Now the example runs on your mobile device.

+You can edit the code in the playground and reload to see the changes in action.
+Use the reload button in the developer console or reload by scanning the barcode again.

 ## The Tabris.js Snippets